Before I begin with the regularly scheduled post, I just wanted to say a few words about a few subjects. Trust me, this won't take long at all...

 I decided to go up front and play barker (as in Barking Alien?
 Aaahh!
 See what I did there?) in an attempt to drum up some interest.
 No sooner had I asked the crowd, "Hey gang, what's up?
 No love for the Muppets?", than one of the staff members tapped me on the shoulder and said, "Dude, you've got 5 people already".

 I did an honest to gosh double take.
-In the 25 seconds it took me to get up to the front, whirl around and start to pitch it, four more people signed up for the game.
+In the 25 seconds it took me to get up to the front of the room, whirl around, and start my pitch, four more people signed up for the game.
 Lisa confirmed the time.

 On to the game itself...